Already earned 12+ college credits?

 Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of courses articulated.
 Visit the Florida Department of Education website for details.

-The Office of Undergraduate Admissions evaluates the acceptability of total credits transferable to FGCU and identifies total credits accepted at the lower division (1000 and 2000 level courses).
+Undergraduate Admissions evaluates the acceptability of total credits transferable to FGCU and identifies total credits accepted at the lower division (1000 and 2000 level courses).
 The college of the student's major assigns the equivalent upper division (3000 and 4000 level) courses.
 Admission to FGCU does not guarantee acceptance into all programs or courses offered by the university.
 The university reserves the right to evaluate transfer credit courses on an individual basis.
 The final applicability of transfer of credit rests with the respective academic advisor, thus they may ask you to provide course descriptions and/ or syllabi for formal review of your transfer credit.
 We determine the transferability of credit by reviewing course titles, course descriptions, degree program and other curriculum information provided by the institution.
 The General Education Program and academic departments are consulted to help admissions determine the transferability of credit.

 Checking the Status of your Transfer Articulation:

 Within a few weeks of being admitted to Florida Gulf Coast University we will articulate your college transcripts.
 We only articulate official transcripts and do not articulate courses from another college/university that may have been posted as transfer credit on that transcript.
-Please make sure to send all final official transcripts to the Undergraduate Admissions Office directly.
+Please make sure to send all final official transcripts to the Undergraduate Admissions office directly.
 We cannot accept faxed transcripts or transcripts in sealed envelopes that have been opened by the student.

 The transfer equivalency tool offers an unofficial, preliminary estimation of how your credits may transfer.
 This is to assist prospective students during the pre-admissions stage with determining how courses completed at other institution equate to FGCU courses.
 Your first step is to create an account to ensure the information you entered is saved.
 Then you will enter your anticipated term of entry and major.
 Finally, enter your classes and/or credit-by-exams.
 Some courses you completed may not appear on the unofficial evaluation because we it may not exist in our transfer catalog.
 If you submit an application and send us your official college transcripts, then these courses will be added to our transfer catalog.
 Also, if the courses meets our general guidelines for award transfer credit below, then it will be accepted for admissions purposes.
 You would need to talk to an academic advisor for more information on how the courses apply to a particular academic program.